ManageIQ/manageiq-documentation/general_configuration/_topics/configuration.md

 ###### VMware Console Settings

-If you are using the {{ site.data.product.title }} control feature set, then you have the ability to connect to a Web console for virtual machines that are registered to a host.
+If you are using the {{ site.data.product.title_short }} control feature set, then you have the ability to connect to a Web console for virtual machines that are registered to a host.
 To use this feature, you must have VNC installed, [VMware’s WebMKS SDK enabled in {{ site.data.product.title_short }}](../managing_infrastructure_and_inventory/index.html#configuring-webmks-support-in-manageiq),